-- 1. Wavelength of your laser - 2.
-Energy density of your beam (total energy divided by 1/e2 area) - 3.
-Pulse length of your laser - 4.
-Pulse repetition frequency (prf) of your laser - 5.
-Beam diameter of your laser (1/e2) - 6.
-Approximate intensity profile of your beam (e.g., Gaussian)
+- 1. Wavelength of your laser

+- 2. Energy density of your beam (total energy divided by 1/e2 area)

+- 3. Pulse length of your laser

+- 4. Pulse repetition frequency (prf) of your laser

+- 5. Beam diameter of your laser (1/e2)

+6. Approximate intensity profile of your beam (e.g., Gaussian)

 The energy density of your beam should be calculated in terms of J/cm2.
-The graph to the right shows why the energy density provides the best metric for short pulse sources.
-Under these conditions, energy density scales independently of spot size, one does not need to compute an adjusted LIDT to adjust for changes in spot size.
+The graph to the right shows why expressing the LIDT as an energy density provides the best metric for short pulse sources.
+In this regime, the LIDT given as an energy density can be applied to any beam diameter; one does not need to compute an adjusted LIDT to adjust for changes in spot size.
 This calculation assumes a uniform beam intensity profile.
 You must now adjust this energy density to account for hotspots or other nonuniform intensity profiles and roughly calculate a maximum energy density.
 For reference a Gaussian beam typically has a maximum energy density that is twice that of the 1/e2 beam.